jlpedrosa/pi-k8s-image/README.md

 * Make the list of PIs configurable and passed to packer and terraform (P3)
 * How the hell replace terraform (P3)
 * Get notification when new versions are available (P3)
-* Try to get packer to run direcly the kernel, so we can ditch the whole efi firmware and maybe we can start with the PI image directly.
+* Try to get packer to run directly the kernel, so we can ditch the whole efi firmware and maybe we can start with the PI image directly.
 (P1)

 ## Requirements
 A lot of patience, an x86_64 linux box, a lot of packages.